elysemontano/elyse-lecture-notes/rails/active-record-intro.md

 We won't make this on our own because we want Rails to handle some of that background work and connecting those hidden dots for us.
 So we are going to use some new rails commands to create the model.

+** Quickly take a look at the model section in rails app and db section before running generate **

 ## Rails Generate Commands
+We are going to be using a new command in rails to generate some things.
-  - Creates files and folders in a rails app the rails way
+  - Generate will create files and folders in a rails app the rails way
-  - Active Record Datatypes (go to rails docs on dev.to) Since we are dealing with data, we will have some specific datatypes we will need to work with that are specific to Active Record.
+  - Utilizes Active Record Datatypes (go to rails docs on dev.to) Since we are dealing with data, we will have some specific datatypes we will need to work with that are specific to Active Record.
   - We need to decide now the structure the database and what type of data will be stored